-Molly Hanlon Posted about 3 years ago How important is Religion?
+Molly Hanlon Posted over 4 years ago How important is Religion?
 Yes, you're correct in saying that both sides are needed.
 You can't have a debate based upon variations, you need opposing viewpoints.
 I have a hard time having conversations with my friends oftentimes because my question of "Why?" is often met with "Because I believe."
 This goes back to the filling the gaps argument that has been referenced many times.
 Only open minds can lead to open discussion, and I found the comments made my Lesley Hazelton about faith (http://blog.ted.com/2011/02/15/uncertainty-touches-the-best-of-what-is-human-in-us-qa-with-lesley-hazleton/) extremely important in this regard.
 It seems as though these debates and progressive conversations won't necessarily happen regularly between lay-people, as those with opposing viewpoints don't tend to gravitate toward one another, nor can they stand each other long enough to have a beneficial conversation.
 It can be done, though, if believers and non-believers stop looking at one another with disgust and contempt but rather with wonder.
 I tell some of my friends that I'm intrigued by their religious dedication and, as a scientist, like to figure out the answers to questions, thus they're great "experiments."